 According to internet marketing guru Neil Patel, “Live streaming is accessible and beneficial to everyone, and it’s time you started using it.”
-This post will look at Content Distribution Networks, or CDNs.
+This post will look at Content Distribution Networks or CDNs.
 Content Distribution Networks exist to speed up the delivery of content online, and they’re essential for online live video and streaming.

-In this post, we’re going to look at how Content Distribution Networks function.
+In this post, we’re going to look at how the Content Distribution Networks function.
 Then, we’re going to dive into five reasons you should use a CDN for live streaming.
 These reasons revolve around latency, scalability, security, user experience, and global delivery.

 Finally, at the end of this article, we’ll look at how to get access to powerful Content Distribution Networks for your live broadcast.
 Read on to learn how.

-How Content Distribution Networks function
+How Content Distribution Networks Work

 To understand how Content Distribution Networks work, you need to understand how the internet works.
 When you open your web browser and type in a website URL, that request is routed over the internet to the “origin server” of the site you’re trying to reach.

 This server (a computer that exists to “serve” content) then sends you the webpage, photo, video, or other content you have requested.
 However, this process can be slow if the server is overloaded.
 For example, if thousands or millions of other people are trying to access the same content, the server may be completely overloaded.
-Geographic distance can make a difference as well.
+The geographic distance can make a difference as well.
 If you’re in Mexico City and the server is located in Beijing, loading your website may take a while.

-This increases speed and security, and provides a number of other benefits that we’ll explore next.
+This increases speed and security and provides a number of other benefits that we’ll explore next.

 Let’s look at five reasons to use a Content Distribution Network for live video streaming.